rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 4.2.1 =
+= 4.3 =
-Fix the media autoplay in safari browser and improved the security related checks.
+User can upload media in comment and fixed several other bugs.
 Please update/re-save the permalink structure after the plugin update.

 == Sponsors ==